martin-ueding/vigilant-crypto-snatch/docs/running.md

 🔵 | Debug

 The logging level is set to *Info* by default.
 You must not set it to *Debug* as sending a Telegram message will produce more debug messages.
 The program will crash with an infinite recursion.

+## Nonce rejections with Kraken

+If you happen to get nonce errors with the Kraken marketplace, consider using less triggers for it, or modifying your API key according to [their guide](https://support.kraken.com/hc/en-us/articles/360001148063-Why-am-I-getting-Invalid-Nonce-Errors-)